logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/cluster_creation.md

 ### Step 4 select a SSH key

-When deploying clusters, Hopsworks.ai installs a ssh key on the cluster's instances so that you can access them if necessary.
+When deploying clusters, [managed.hopsworks.ai](https://managed.hopsworks.ai) installs a ssh key on the cluster's instances so that you can access them if necessary.
 Select the *SSH key* that you want to use to access cluster instances.
 For more detail on how to add a shh key in Azure refer to [Adding a ssh key to your resource group](getting_started.md#step-3-adding-a-ssh-key-to-your-resource-group)

 <p align="center">